A Basic Review of Dietary Minerals and A List of Food Sources

 Chromium is a trace element known to enhance the action of the hormone insulin and the metabolism of proteins, fats and starches.
 It is involved in metabolic processes that are needed to regulate blood sugar and glucose transport and uptake.

-The Recommended Daily Allowance (RDA) for chromium is between 25 mg -35 mg a day for adults, but can be lower or higher depending on one's age or gender.
+The Recommended Dietary Allowance (RDA) for chromium is between 25 mg -35 mg a day for adults, but can be lower or higher depending on one's age or gender.

 Sources: broccoli sprouts, horsetail, legumes, mushrooms, marine phytoplankton, mung bean sprouts, nettles, nuts and seeds, oatstraw tea, red clover tea, red raspberry leaf tea, rye sprouts and whole grains.